HugoCapot/Natural-Language-Processing-ENSAE-3A/README.md

 # Language identification : A Study of the GlotLID-M Model - NLP Mini-Project

-This GitHub repo contains my work for the class "Natural Language Processing".
+This GitHub repo contains my work for the class "Natural Language Processing", in my third year at ENSAE - DSSA track.

 I chose the "TP + Mini-project Track", and I chose to work on the following article :